Sonukr/react-gitbook/lectures/02-further-react-info/04-Unidirectional-Data-Flow.md

 In React applications, data usually flows from the top down.
 Facebook has defined this data flow in [Flux architecture](https://facebook.github.io/flux/).
 We won't get into the specifics of Flux here, but talk generally about how this works in a React app.

-When several components in a view need to share state, you "lift" the state so that it's available to all the components that need it.
+When several components in a view need to share state, you lift, or "hoist", the state so that it's available to all the components that need it.
 Let's look at a search filter as an example.
 This app will have two basic components - one that displays a list of data, and one that captures user input to filter the data.

 ## I do: Build a fruit filter